 In this system of KLO triads and referent matching, there are at least two different methods by which the mind can attain new information that can be used to expand its knowledge base - intensional learning and extensional learning.
 Intensional learning is the process used by Bob and Margaret in the example above.
 A concept is learned by attempting to understand the internal meaning of the information portrayed to a person.
 This requires the learner to already have some data that relates to the concept they are trying to learn.
 In the case of Bob he was able to use the relation to the woman that was with Harry and correct his misunderstanding that she was Harry’s wife by adding the fact that her name is Sally and that she is in fact not Harry’s wife at all.
 This he does without Margaret explicitly telling him that he was wrong.
 Instead simply the intensional import of her statement allowed him to affect a change in his knowledge base.

 In contrast to intensional learning, extensional learning involves a much more explicit interaction between the learner and their surrounding environment.
 If Margaret were attempting to extensionally inform Bob of the identity of Sally and her relation to Harry she would have had to point her out among the other people in the room and explicitly say that the woman she was pointing to was named Sally and that she was not Harry’s wife.
 This type of learning is often seen when someone is attempting to explain what an object is to a young child.
-They pick up the object and show it to the child or point at the object and at this same time they explain what the object is called and possibly try to describe what the object is used for and how it works if applicable.
+They pick up the object and show it to the child or point at the object and at the same time they explain what the object is called and possibly try to describe what the object is used for and how it works, if applicable.
 Throughout life people continue to learn through a combination of both of these methods.
 Both methods are also necessary as some complex ideas and concepts cannot be easily inferred from relations with known concepts.
 Also it would be difficult for people if they had to be explained everything in an extensional way throughout their life.
 If this was the case then knowledge would never be able to expand and the ability for someone to discover a concept that has not yet been discovered would be impossible.

 Artificial Communication